hypnoticleo/DataVisualizations_in_python/README.md

 # DataVisualizations_in_python
-The repo consists of the all the useful plots for data science, in python.
+The repo has all the usefull visualization examples, they are made using visualization libraries such as Seaborn, Matplotlib and plotly.
+It has almost all the example codes to visualize the data!